FAP Discovery Call Script

 You:

 Perfect.
-Before we start, I do have to let you know that all calls are monitored or recorded for quality purposes, ok?
+Before we start, I do have to let you know that all calls are recorded and monitored for quality assurance, ok?

 You:

-Ok, Great… You were communicating with one of our Associates <Setter’s Name> and stated that you’re looking to <Keep / Sell> your home… is that correct?
+Ok, great… You were communicating with one of our Team Member by Text and stated that you’re looking to <Keep / Sell> your home… is that correct?

 Homeowner: